dannsam/xenko-docs/manual/animation/set-up-animations.md

     Game Studio adds an animation component to the entity.

-3. In the animation component properties, next to **Animations**, click the green plus button, type a name for the animation, and press Enter.
+3. In the animation component properties, next to **Animations**, click the green plus button to add a new animation to the library.

+4. Type a name for the animation and press Enter.

     ![Add animation](media/add-animation.png)

-    >[!Note]
+    >[!Tip]
-    >When you play animations from scripts later, you use this name, **not** the name of the animation asset.
+    >When you play animations using scripts later, you use this name, **not** the name of the animation asset.
 To make identification easy, we recommend you give your animation the same name as the animation asset.

-4. Click the hand icon (**Pick an asset up**).
+5. Click the hand icon (**Pick an asset up**).

     ![Pick asset up](media/pick-asset-up.png)

     The **Asset picker** opens.

-5. Browse to the animation asset you want to add and click **OK**.
+6. Browse to the animation asset you want to add and click **OK**.

     ![Asset picker](media/asset-picker.png)